alkkuma1/hate_speech_detection/README.md

-# hate_speech_detection
+# Hate Speech Detection

-This repository contains ny experiments in the space of hate speech analysis.
+This repository contains my experiments in the space of hate speech analysis.
 I have used 3 datasets for my analysis:

 Dataset 1: Davidson's Dataset: https://www.kaggle.com/datasets/eldrich/hate-speech-offensive-tweets-by-davidson-et-al